Jonathan Pryce: Personal life

 While working at the Everyman Theatre in 1972, Pryce met actress Kate Fahy; after a decades-long relationship, they married in 2015.
-They live in London and have three children: Patrick (born 1983), Gabriel (born 1986), and Phoebe (born 1990).
-Pryce was raised in the Christian faith, but is no longer religious.
+They live in London and have three children.
+Pryce was raised in the Presbyterian Church of Wales but is no longer religious.

 In 2006, Pryce was awarded an honorary doctorate by the University of Liverpool.
-He is a fellow of the Royal Welsh College of Music & Drama and a Companion of the Liverpool Institute for Performing Arts.
+He is a fellow of the Royal Welsh College of Music & Drama and a Companion of the Liverpool Institute for Performing Arts (LIPA).
 He was appointed Commander of the Order of the British Empire (CBE) in the 2009 Birthday Honours.

 Pryce was knighted in the 2021 Birthday Honours for services to drama and charity.